IUD And Acne: Causes And How To Prevent It

 1. Non-Hormonal IUD

-Non-hormonal IUDs are popularly known as Copper T as they do not contain hormones.
-As its name suggests, it uses copper as its function by not allowing the sperm to fertilize the egg hence preventing pregnancy.
+Non-hormonal IUD is popularly known as Copper T and do not contain hormones.
+As its name suggests, it uses copper for its contraceptive function and does not allow the sperm to fertilize the egg, thus preventing pregnancy.
 Copper IUDs also work as an emergency contraceptive.
 The most well-known and approved Copper T brand is ParaGard.

 2. Hormonal IUD